 - Advanced API Support.

-As for the rewards for order placement, the MageWorx extension provides advanced configuration settings with the possibility to set additional conditions.
+As for the rewards for order placement, the Mageworx extension provides advanced configuration settings with the possibility to set additional conditions.
 As a store owner, you decide whether to grant a fixed number of points for completing an order or calculate a reward as a percentage of the order total.
-Also, it is possible to make the number of the granted in-store credits dependant on the amount of money spent on purchases or a specified quantity of products bought.
+Also, it is possible to make the number of the granted in-store credits dependent on the amount of money spent on purchases or a specified quantity of products bought.
 Moreover, you can personalize your reward rules by setting conditions based on the particular cart and product attributes.
 This way, you can specify products for which reward points will be assigned or apply rewards to the whole cart.

-The MageWorx loyalty box Magento 2 module also enables store owners to create catchy messages with information on the current customer points balance.
+The Mageworx loyalty box Magento 2 module also enables store owners to create catchy messages with information on the current customer points balance.
 You can include variables in your message and show it in the header section of your website pages, as well as in the mini-cart popup.
 To add more incentives for spending points on your store, you can also set expiration dates for rewards and send emails to customers notifying them about the number of days left while a reward is still applicable.
 As for other email notification options, it is also possible to inform shoppers about changes in their balance made by the admin or automatically applied based on the configured rules.

 As for user experience on the frontend, registered customers can check their rewards balance in the dedicated tab of their personal accounts.
 Information on reward points is also displayed at the checkout, so your clients can easily apply store currency and get a discount when paying for the order.

 Store admins also get a convenient overview of all transactions with reward points performed by customers in the Magento 2 backend.
-Besides, the Magento loyalty point reminder module by MageWorx adds a column showing points balance right on the customers’ grid.
+Besides, the Magento loyalty point reminder module by Mageworx adds a column showing points balance right on the customers’ grid.
 Magento admins can manage the reward balance of each customer by deducting or adding a necessary sum in the Reward Points tab on the customer information page.

 Furthermore, the Magento 2 build customer loyalty extension enables admin users to use store currency for partial or full refunds when generating credit memos.
-With the module’s features, you can decide to which extent reward points should be reimbursed in case of refund.
+With the module’s features, you can decide to which extent reward points should be reimbursed in case of a refund.
 It is also possible to annul all earned rewards for refunded orders.